About this course

 - Download and complete the supplementary application form

-- Click on the ‘Apply Now’ at the top of this page and complete the online application form, taking note of the below:
+- Click ‘Apply Now’ at the top of this page and complete the online application form, taking note of the below:

-- Select the course that you would like to study from the drop-down menu – ensure that you choose the correct target award (MSc, PgDip or PgCert), the course (Secondary and Tertiary Care), entry point (April or October), and year.
-The programmes are all studied part time.
+- Select the course that you would like to study from the drop-down menu – ensure that you choose the correct target award (MSc, PgDip or PgCert), the course (Secondary and Tertiary Care), entry point (March or September), and year.
+The programmes are all studied part time

 - Ensure that you have provided details of your pharmacy qualification and any other university qualifications (note: A-Level and GCSE/equivalent qualifications do not need to be listed)